Grunge: Zines

 Following the tradition in the 1980s US punk subculture of amateur, fan-produced zines, members of the grunge scene also produced DIY publications which were "distributed at gigs or by mail order".
 The zines were typically photocopied and contained handwritten, "hand-colored pages", "typing errors and grammatical mistakes, misspellings and jumbled pagination", all proof of their amateur nature.
-Backlash was a zine that was published from 1987 to 1991 by Dawn Anderson, covering the "... dirtier, heavier, more underground and rock side of Seattle's music scene", including "... punk, metal, underground rock, grunge before it was called grunge and even some local hip-hop."
-Grunge Gerl #1 was one early 1990s grunge zine, was written by and for riot grrrls in the Los Angeles area.
-It stated that "... we're girls, we're angry, we're powerful."
+Backlash was a zine that was published from 1987 to 1991 by Dawn Anderson, covering the "dirtier, heavier, more underground and rock side of Seattle's music scene", including "punk, metal, underground rock, grunge before it was called grunge and even some local hip-hop."
+Grunge Gerl #1 was one early 1990s grunge zine; the publication was written by and for riot grrrls in the Los Angeles area.
+It stated that "we're girls, we're angry, we're powerful."

 Local newspapers

 In 1992, Rolling Stone music critic Michael Azerrad called The Rocket the Seattle music "scene's [most] respected commentator".
 The Rocket was a free newspaper about the Pacific Northwest music scene which was launched in 1979.
-Edited by Charles R. Cross, the paper only covered "fairly obscure alternative bands" in the local area, such as the Fartz and others.
+Edited by Charles R. Cross, the paper covered "fairly obscure alternative bands" in the local area, such as the Fartz and others.
 In the mid-1980s, the paper had stories on Slayer, Wild Dogs, Queensrÿche, and Metal Church.
 By 1988, the metal scene had faded, and The Rocket's focus shifted to covering the pre-grunge local alternative rock bands.
 Dawn Anderson states that in 1988, long before any other publication took notice of them, Soundgarden and Nirvana were Rocket cover stars.
 In 1991, The Rocket expanded to include a Portland, Oregon edition.